You are here

 Chargers tight end John Phillips was drafted by the Cowboys in the sixth round in 2009 and played four seasons (2009-12) in Dallas.

-Defensive end Sean Lissemore was picked by Dallas in the seventh round in 2010 and he played three seasons (2010- 12) for the Cowboys.
-The Chargers acquired him in exchange for a conditional draft pick in early September.
+Defensive tackle Sean Lissemore was selected by Dallas in the seventh round in 2010 and played three seasons (2010-12) for the Cowboys.

 Kicker Nick Novak spent a brief time on the Cowboys’ roster in 2005.

 Cornerback Steve Williams and linebacker Adrian Hamilton are Dallas natives.
 Hamilton also went to training camp with the Cowboys in 2012.